Legal Insights for the Hispanic Community · · 17 min read

 4. Parental Consent Issues: If you’re facing challenges with parental consent, have a conversation with your parent or guardian.
 Their involvement might be necessary to sort things out.

-5. Job Type Restrictions: If your job isn’t suitable for minors, check the North Carolina Department of Labor’s guidelines on acceptable job types for youth.
+5. Job Type Restrictions: If your job isn’t suitable for minors, check the state’s guidelines on employment.
 It might be worth discussing alternative job options with your employer.

-By proactively addressing these common issues, you can boost your chances of successfully obtaining a North Carolina workers permit.
-The Youth Employment Certificate is crucial - not just for compliance, but for ensuring safe and appropriate work conditions for minors.
-Especially considering the nearly 50% decline in teen employment rates since the late 1990s, it’s more important than ever to take these steps.
+By proactively addressing these common issues, you can boost your chances of successfully obtaining a worker’s permit.
+The permit is crucial - not just for compliance, but for ensuring safe and appropriate work conditions for minors.
+Especially considering the current job market, it’s more important than ever to take these steps.

 Each box represents a common issue you might face when applying for a Youth Employment Certificate.
 Follow the arrows to see the suggested solutions for each problem.